 Forests.
 Continuous forest cover in protected areas.
 Restored areas previously degraded and additional tree cover on farms as woodlots or agroforestry.

 Subsistence farming.
-Improved farmland through increased access to extension services and finance, and more intensive, mechanized agriculture.
+Improved farmland through better farming methods, agroforestry, better access to extension services and finance and more intensive, mechanized agriculture.
 Additional settlements will not be encouraged.
 Settlement and subsistence farming.
-Settlement expansion will be encouraged in these areas only, to leave other land for agriculture.
+Settlement expansion will be incentivized in these areas only, to leave other land for agriculture.

 Water resources.
-Lake, river and stream banks protected with suitable tree and grass species, improving quantity and quality of well and spring water for domestic use.
+Protected lake shore with 100 m of vegetation as buffer area, rivers and stream banks planted with suitable tree and grass species, improving quantity and quality of well and spring water for domestic

 Wetlands.
 Once restored, they will also be better protected by enforcing bylaws and statutory requirements.
 Settlements.
 Better defined limits to prevent further fragmentation of agricultural land.